coccon/proffastpylot/docs/pressure_input.md

 - In `data_parameters` you can define minimum and maximum pressure values.
 - The `frequency` of your files can be defined.
 Currently the frequencies `"daily"`, `"subdaily"` and `"yearly"` are available.
 - The `pressure_factor` is multiplied to the pressure values.
 It can be used to correct for a height offset or a different unit.
 The pressure is expected to be given in hPa.
+- The `pressure_offset` is added to the pressure values.
+The pressure value is expected to be given in hPa.